 Ice scrapers are indispensable tools for removing ice from your icy windscreen.
 Start by using the scraper with a firm yet gentle hand, and avoid applying excessive pressure that could damage the glass.
 Begin from the top of the windscreen and work your way down, pushing the ice away as you go.
 For stubborn ice patches, try using the scraper's edge or corner for better leverage.
 Never use metal items to scrape ice off as this may scratch the glass.

-Remember to clear any snow or ice from the wipers and lift them off the windscreen.
-If they are frozen on to the glass, spray some de-icer around them or use the defrost function.
+If you find your wipers frozen to your windshield glass, spray some de-icer around them or use the defrost function.
 Attempting to use the wipers before they are completely de-iced may cause friction on the wiper motor and cause damage that's expensive to repair.
 You can also damage the blade rubber prematurely, if it's used on a dirty or frosted windscreen.

-Just like your windscreen, your side mirrors will need to be de-iced so that you have good visibility when you start driving.
+Just like your windscreen, your side mirrors, rear and side windows will need to be de-iced too so that you have good visibility when you start driving.
 You can use a de-icing solution and ice scraper to de-ice your side mirrors.

 There are some common mistakes that people make when trying to de-ice their icy windscreen.
 Here are some unwise practices, and why you should avoid them: